CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (d) separately negotiated or added terms are given greater weight than standardized terms or other terms not separately negotiated.

->remark analogous to above in case of: <reasonable & lawful & effective meaning>, preference, vs <the opposite> ; hierarchy of decreasing weight between express terms, course of performance, course of dealing, usage of trade ; specific & exact terms vs general language ; separately negotiated or added terms vs standardized terms or other terms not separately negotiated.
-Note: this at least looks like it's already designed for encoding.
+>remark analogous to above in case of: _**<reasonable & lawful & effective meaning>, preference, vs the opposite ; hierarchy of decreasing weight between express terms, course of performance, course of dealing, usage of trade ; specific & exact terms vs general language ; separately negotiated or added terms vs standardized terms or other terms not separately negotiated.**_ Note: this at least looks like it's _**already designed for encoding.**_

 ### § 204.
 Supplying an Omitted Essential Term

 When the parties to a bargain sufficiently defined to be a contract have not agreed with respect to a term which is essential to a determination of their rights and duties, a term which is reasonable in the circumstances is supplied by the court.

->remark analogous to above in case of: omitted essential term ; suggests mechanisms to supply it computationally.
+>remark analogous to above in case of: _**omitted essential term ; suggests mechanisms to supply it computationally.**_

 ### § 205.
 Duty of Good Faith and Fair Dealing

 Every contract imposes upon each party a duty of good faith and fair dealing in its performance and its enforcement.

->remark analogous to above in case of: Duty of Good Faith and Fair Dealing
+>remark analogous to above in case of: _**Duty of Good Faith and Fair Dealing.**_

 ### § 206.
 Interpretation Against the Draftsman

 In choosing among the reasonable meanings of a promise or agreement or a term thereof, that meaning is generally preferred which operates against the party who supplies the words or from whom a writing otherwise proceeds.

->remark analogous to above in case of: Interpretation Against the Draftsman ; implications for wording supplied by AAS.
+>remark analogous to above in case of: _**Interpretation Against the Draftsman ; implications for wording supplied by AAS.**_

 ### § 208.
 Unconscionable Contract or Term

 If a contract or term thereof is unconscionable at the time the contract is made a court may refuse to enforce the contract, or may enforce the remainder of the contract without the unconscionable term, or may so limit the application of any unconscionable term as to avoid any unconscionable result.

->remark analogous to above in case of: Unconscionable Contract or Term, modalities of application and contract enforcement.
+>remark analogous to above in case of: _**Unconscionable Contract or Term, modalities of application and contract enforcement.**_

 ### Arbitrarily Defined Section 9-B- Structure and Components of Agreements:
 ### articles § 209, § 210, § 211, § 212, § 213, § 214, § 215, § 216, § 217, § 218, § 219.

->Need to review relevance of structure and components of agreements and sub-process to form these agreements.
-Article § 214 looks relatively sensitive for admission in evidence to establish certain facts in human-AAS interaction, in AAS context under AALE process.
+>Need to review _**relevance of structure and components of agreements and sub-process to form these agreements.
+Article § 214 looks relatively sensitive for admission in evidence to establish certain facts in human-AAS interaction, in AAS context under AALE process.**_

 ### § 209.
 Integrated Agreements